How to switch Apple ID on iPhone and iPad if you're sharing

 Read on to see detailed instructions for each step.

-1. As is often the case, we start in the Settings app.
+1. Open Settings.
 Right at the top of your list you should see your Apple ID name.
 Tap it to access account-specific options.

-2. Scroll all the way to the bottom of the list until you find the Sign Out option, displayed in red text.
-Tap it.
+2. Scroll all the way to the bottom of the list and tap Sign Out, displayed in red text.
 If your iPhone/iPad asks if you want to sign out of iCloud too, then select yes and enter the required password.

 3. From here, you've got a few bits of admin to do.
 You'll need to decide which collections of data you want to keep on the device, and make your choice by selecting the items you want to keep with the toggle buttons (make them green).

-4. Once you've made your data selections, Tap Sign Out in the top right corner, and then Sign Out again when the pop-up appears, and you've completed the first part of the process.
+4. Once you've made your data selections, tap Sign Out in the top right corner, and then tap Sign Out again when the pop-up appears.
+You've completed the first part of the process.

-5. To sign in again, tap the now empty spot at the top of the settings menu for Apple ID.
+5. To sign in again with a second Apple ID, tap Sign in to your iPhone at the top of the settings menu.

-6. Log-in with your other Apple ID's username and password.
-Enter your two-factor authentication code if you get sent one, and the iPhone's passcode after that.
+6. Enter your other Apple ID's username and password, then enter your two-factor authentication code if you get sent one, and finally enter the iPhone's passcode after that.

 7. Now you have to decide whether to merge the data on the iPhone or iPad with the second account.
-Make your pick, and you're all done.
+Make your pick when prompted, and you're all done.

 There are plenty more iPhone and iPad tips and tricks to master if you’re interested.
 You can learn how to set custom battery alerts using iOS Shortcuts if you need some extra warning when you're running low on juice, or how to share a Wi-Fi password from iPhone to Android if you need to help a non-iPhone user log into your home network.